-coordinates A GRanges object defining the set of coordinates with which the segments may overlap.

-segments A GRanges object defining the set of segments which may overlap within the coordinates.
+coordinates A GRanges object defining the set of coordinates with which the segments may overlap. segments A GRanges object defining the set of segments which may overlap within the coordinates.

 overlapType Which kind of overlaps are being sought?
-Can be one of 'overlapping', 'contains' or 'within'.
+Can be one of 'overlapping', 'con- tains' or 'within'.
+See Details. whichOverlaps If TRUE, returns the 'segments' overlapping with the 'coordinates'.
+If FALSE, returns a boolean vector specifying which of the 'coordinates' overlap with the 'segments'. ignoreStrand If TRUE, a segment may overlap a set of coordinates regardless of the strand the two are on.
+If FALSE, overlaps will only be identified if both are on the same strand (or if either has no strand specified).
+Defaults to FALSE. cl A SNOW cluster object, or NULL.
 See Details.

-whichOverlaps If TRUE, returns the 'segments' overlapping with the 'coordinates'.
-If FALSE, returns a boolean vector specifying which of the 'coordinates' overlap with the ignoreStrand If TRUE, a segment may overlap a set of coordinates regardless of the strand the two are on.
-If FALSE, overlaps will only be identified if both are on the same strand (or if either has no strand specified).
-Defaults to FALSE.